 Remember, an option is a contract.
 That contract gives you the right to buy stock in the future for a set price, called the ”strike price”—but you don’t have to buy the stock.

-- Buy the stock that’s associated with the option when the set period of time comes up.
+Buy the stock associated with the option when the set period of time comes up.

-When it comes time to make a choice, the best path depends on how the stock performed in the time since you bought the option.
+When it’s time to make a choice, the best path depends on how the stock performed in the time since you bought the option.

 If the company did poorly and you bought a put option, then you have the option to sell the stock at a higher rate than its current value.
-In this case, you can either buy the stock at the lower rate and sell it for a profit or sell the put option so another investor can do so.
+In this case, you can either buy the stock at a lower rate and sell it for a profit, or sell the put option so another investor can do so.

 Best options brokers

-All three of these online brokers are easy to use.
-And most importantly, all three have either low fees or none at all, and none of them have an account minimum.
-So you can start investing with as little money as you like.
+It’s important to do a bit of research here, as some brokers have either low fees or none at all.
+Some also don’t require an account minimum, so you can start investing with as little money as you like.

 Risks of investing in options

-Options are popular investments because they allow investors to profit off a company without actually buying stock in the company.
+Options are popular investments because they allow investors to profit off a company without actually buying stock in it.

-Like any other investment, buying and selling options comes with risks.
+Like any other investment, buying and selling options comes with risks and there is generally no such thing as a completely safe bet.
 When you buy an option, you buy the right to buy or sell an investment in the future.
-So in order to make money with options, you’ll need to understand the industry where you make an investment.
+So, in order to make money with options, you’ll need to research and understand the industry in which you make an investment.

-Understanding an industry well enough to make a successful bet on the future of a company takes time.
-To make money with options, expect to spend a good amount of time researching companies and industries.
+It’s important to remember that understanding an industry well enough to make a successful bet on the future of a company takes practice.
+To make money with options, expect to spend a good amount of time researching companies, industries and market trends.